mailpipe/mailpipe-project/README.md

 # MailPipe
 [![Build Status](https://travis-ci.org/readevalprint/mailpipe-project.png?branch=master)](https://travis-ci.org/readevalprint/mailpipe-project)

+## Goal
-Get notifications pushed to a callback url when an email matching your route is received.
-Provide an API to manage routes, callbacks, and emails.
+Get notifications pushed to a callback url when an email matching an account is received.
+Provide an API to manage email accounts, callbacks, and emails.

 # Usage